bhelx/gorthaur/README.md

 Here is some code you can use to capture some webcam shots periodically then compile to a timelapse video.

+I hardly wrote any of it. [@tenderlove](http://tenderlovemaking.com/2014/03/26/webcam-photos-with-ruby.html) wrote it

 First you need the av_capture gem
 ```
 gem install av_capture